 2. Open the left-side access panel.
 3. Remove the Torx-head screws securing the brake shield to the belt guard mount; then remove the cap screws securing the brake shield to the brake caliper.
 4. Carefully move the shield out of the way; then remove the hairpin clip securing the brake pads to the caliper assembly.
-5. Remove the brake pads from the caliper.
+5. Using a pair of pliers, pull the outer brake pad out of the caliper assembly.